 If only summary criteria were described, how can potential applicants access application manuals or other state publications describing the application criteria?
-(CDBG only) Announcement of the Request For Proposals for the ESG Shelter program is distributed to all Department of Human Services - Office of Economic Opportunity funded housing agencies, all Continuum of Care committees, all members of the Minnesota Interagency Council on Homelessness, the Minnesota Coalition for the Homeless, the U.S. Department of Housing and Urban Development local office.
-The RFP is be posted on the Minnesota Department of Human Services website and published in the State Register.
+(CDBG only) Not applicable.
 Describe the process for awarding funds to state recipients and how the state will make its allocation available to units of general local government, and non-profit organizations, including community and faith-based organizations.
-(ESG only) ESG Shelter funds will be awarded through a two-year competitive Request For Proposals.
+(ESG only) ESG funds for outreach, shelter, prevention, and rapid re-housing will be awarded through a two-year competitive Request for Proposals.
 Eligible applicants will include non-profit 501 (c) (3) organizations and local units of government.
 Many of non-profits are community and/or faith based.
-ESG funds distributed for prevention and rapid re-housing under this Action Plan were distributed through an amendment process to existing ESG prevention and rapid re-housing sub-recipients (who were selected through a previous competitive process in 2017).
 For more detail, see "AP-30 ESG Methods of Distribution" attachment.
 Identify the method of selecting project sponsors (including providing full access to grassroots faith-based and other community-based organizations).
 (HOPWA only) Not Applicable.